FireDynamics/fdsvismap/README.md

 # FDSVisMap
-Tool for waypoint-based verification of visibility in the scope of performance-based fire safety assessment
+Tool for waypoint-based assessment of visibility in the scope of performance-based fire safety design.

 # Installation
 pip install fdsvismap